Everything You Need to Know About Implantation Bleeding

 • Bleeding after sexual intercourse

-If you experience any of these symptoms, your doctor can perform a physical exam to help determine what is causing the bleeding.
-They may also recommend additional tests to confirm or rule out a pregnancy.
+If you notice these symptoms, your doctor can conduct a physical exam to identify the cause of the bleeding and may suggest further tests to confirm or rule out pregnancy.

 It can be difficult to tell the difference between implantation bleeding and other types of vaginal bleeding.